cvs-health/testaro/README.md

 #### Introduction

 While each tool produces a _tool report_ of the results of its tests, Testaro also produces a _job report_, combining all of the tool reports of a job.
 - Tools append their reports to their acts in a job.
 For example, if one act in a job specifies some Continuum tests to be run, Continuum appends its report to that act.
 In that way, the act now describes not only the Continuum tests that were run, but also the results of those tests.
+Testaro does some pruning of tool reports, removing content that is judged unlikely to be useful.
+You can examine and modify the pruning algorithms in the modules located in the `tests` directory.
-- Testaro further elaborates a job by reporting comprehensive results there.
+- Testaro further elaborates a job by reporting comprehensive results in a job report.
 Testaro can add more facts to each of the tool reports and also adds whole-job facts, in a `jobData` property, to the job.
-Testaro thereby converts the job to a job report.

 #### Formats

-##### Tool formats
+##### Tool-report formats

 The tools listed above as dependencies write their tool reports in various formats.
 They differ in how they organize multiple instances of the same problem, how they classify severity and certainty, how they point to the locations of problems, how they name problems, etc.

 ##### Standard format

-Testaro helps overcome this format diversity by offering to represent the main facts in the report of each tool in a single standardized format.
+Testaro helps overcome this format diversity by offering to represent the main facts in each tool report in a single standardized format.

 In the conceptual scheme underlying the format standardization of Testaro, each tool has its own set of _rules_, where a rule is an algorithm for evaluating a target and determining whether instances of some kind of problem exist in it.
 With standardization, Testaro reports, in a uniform way, the outcomes from the application of rules by tools to a target.

 If the `STANDARD` environment variable has the value `also` (which it has by default) or `only`, Testaro converts some data in each tool report to a standard format.
 That permits you to ignore the format idiosyncrasies of the tools.
 If `STANDARD` has the value `also`, the job report includes both formats.
 If the value is `only`, the job report includes only the standard format.
-If the value is `no`, the job report includes only the original format of each tool.
+If the value is `no`, the job report includes only the original format of each tool report.

-The standard format of each tool report has two properties:
+The standard format of each tool report has these properties:
+- `prevented`: `true` if the tool failed to run on the page, or otherwise omitted.
 - `totals`: an array of 4 integers, representing the counts of problem instances classified by the tool into 4 ordinal degrees of severity.
 For example, `[2, 13, 0, 5]` would mean that the tool reported 2 instances at the lowest severity, 13 at the next-lowest, none at the third-lowest, and 5 at the highest.
 - `instances`: an array of objects describing facts about issue instances reported by the tool.
 This object has these properties, some of which have empty strings as values when the tool does not provide values:
     - `ruleID`: a code identifying a rule
     - `what`: a description of the rule
     - `count` (optional): the count of instances if this instance represents multiple instances
-    - `ordinalSeverity`: how the tool ranks the severity of the instance, on a 4-point ordinal scale
+    - `ordinalSeverity`: how the tool ranks the severity of the instance, on a 4-point ordinal scale from 0 to 3
     - `tagName`: upper-case tagName of the affected element
     - `id`: value of the `id` property of that element
     - `location`: an object with three properties: